Prince-GH/QA/checklist.md

-## Check List for the manufacturing.
-- Raw materials inspection
+# ✅ Manufacturing Checklist

+## 📌 Raw Materials Inspection
-    - Verify quality certifications and suplier doc.
+- ✅ Verify quality certifications and supplier documents.

-- Equipment Calibration
+## ⚙️ Equipment Calibration
-   - Esure all equipment is calibrated according to stanards.
+- ✅ Ensure all equipment is calibrated according to standards.

-- Pre-Production Checklist
+## 🏭 Pre-Production Checklist
-  - Conduct a trial run to identify prtential issues.
+- ✅ Conduct a trial run to identify potential issues.

-- In-Process Inspections
+## 📊 In-Process Inspections
-   - Regular key perfomance indicators (KPIs) such as cycle time and production rates.
+- ✅ Monitor key performance indicators (KPIs) such as cycle time and production rates.

-- Final Product ispection
+## 🔍 Final Product Inspection
-   - Perform visual ispection for defects
+- ✅ Perform a thorough visual inspection for defects.

-- Documentation and Records
+## 📝 Documentation and Records
-   - Record all inspection result and deviations
+- ✅ Record all inspection results and deviations.

-- Non-Conformance Management
+## 🚨 Non-Conformance Management
-    - Segregate(sovle)
+- ✅ Identify and segregate defective items for resolution.

-- Safety and Compliance
+## ⚠️ Safety and Compliance
-    - Confirm complilance with industry regulations and standards.
+- ✅ Ensure compliance with industry regulations and standards.

-- Packaging and storage
+## 📦 Packaging and Storage
-  - Check tem/ and humidity
+- ✅ Check temperature and humidity conditions.

--  Continuous imporvements
+## 📈 Continuous Improvements
+- ✅ Implement strategies for ongoing efficiency and quality enhancement.